Juan Francisco Amancio González y Escobar

 Juan Francisco Amancio González y Escobar was a Roman Catholic priest responsible for the spiritual colonization of the Christians in Chaco.

-Childhood and Youth
+Childhood and education

 Juan Francisco Amancio González y Escobar was son of Captain Francisco González Durán and Josefa Antonia de Escobar y Gutiérrez.

 He made his religious studies in Asunción, obtaining the bachelor's degree.
-He was self-taught in his intellectual formation, which made him deserving the position of Ecclesiastic Prosecutor and Examiner Synodical.
+He was self-taught in his intellectual formation, which made him deserving of the position of Ecclesiastic Prosecutor and Examiner Synodical.

-He had great knowledge of Roman and Canonical Law, he was also an eloquent orator and of adventurer temperament.
+He had great knowledge of Roman and Canonical Law, and was an eloquent orator of adventurous temperament.